ChristianMct/helium-artifacts/README.md

 SKIP_TO = 0
 ```

+### Result format
+The result of a single experiment is a JSON string.
+Here is a description of its fields:
+- `n_party`: the number of parties ($N$ in the paper)
+- `threshold`: the cryptographic threshold ($T$ in the paper)
+- `failure_rate`: the system-wide failure rate in failure/min ($\Lambda_f$ in the paper)
+- `failure_duration`: the expected failure duration in min ($\lambda_r^{-1}$ in the paper)
+- `rep`: the experiment repetition identifier
+- `rate_limit`: the session nodes' network rate limit (outgoing only)
+- `delay`: the session nodes' network delay (outgoing only)
+- `TimeSetup`: wall time in Seconds between the start and the end of the setup phase, measured at the helper.
+The setup phase starts upon triggering the first public-key generation protocol and ends when the last required public-key is generated.
+- `SentSetup`: setup-related outgoing network traffic volume in Megabytes at the helper.
+- `RecvSetup`: setup-related incoming network traffic volume in Megabytes at the helper.
+- `TimeCompute`: wall time in Seconds between the start and end of the compute phase.
+The compute phase starts upon triggering the first circuit execution and ends when all circuits (controlled by `EVAL_COUNT` in the python script) have been evaluated.
+- `SentCompute`: compute-related outgoing network traffic volume in Megabyte at the helper.
+- `RecvCompute`: compute related incoming network traffic volume in Megabyte at the helper.
+- `theoretical_node_online`: expected number of online node at equilibrium ($E[N_{online}]$ in the paper.)
+- `theoretical_time_above_thresh`: expected fraction of time for which at least T nodes are online at equilibrium ($Pr[N_{online} \geq T]$ in the paper)
+- `actual_node_online`: empirical average number of online node during the experiment.
+- `actual_time_above_thresh`: empirical fraction of time for which at least $T$ nodes were online during the experiment.

+The experiment runner executes all experiment in the grid, outputting each experiment result on a new line.

 ## Reproducing the MP-SPDZ baseline results
 This section is aimed at reproducing the MP-SPDZ baseline results.
 Note that this part is time consuming and subject to more randomness that